fastify

 fastest web frameworks in town.

-The main branch refers to the Fastify v4 release.
-Check out the
+The main branch refers to the Fastify v5 release, which is not released/LTS yet.

 Table of Contents